What is DACI decision making framework?

 Q: What is a decision-making framework?

-A: Decision frameworks are used to facilitate the decision-making through contextual structures and concepts for the blending of all the fundamental aspects of the decision like social, legal, economical aspects.
-The framework focuses on issue identification, goals, encourages questions that help to broaden the mindset of the members working on the project, knowledge building, implementation of analytical methods, linking cross-functional teams and authorities, and measuring the impact of the decisions.
+A: Decision frameworks help facilitate decision-making through contextual structures and concepts to blend all the fundamental aspects of the decision like social, legal, and economic aspects.
+The framework focuses on issue identification, goals, encourages questions that help broaden the mindset of the members working on the project, knowledge building, implementation of analytical methods, linking cross-functional teams and authorities, and measuring the impact of the decisions.

 Q: What is the difference between DACI and RACI models?

-A: DACI is a decision-making framework whereas RACI is a responsibility assignment model.
+A: DACI is a decision-making framework, whereas RACI is a responsibility assignment model.
 RACI stands for Responsible, Accountable, Consulted, and informed.
-DACI is an advanced form of RACI to address challenges like group decision making, management of cross-functional teams.
-RACI focuses more on who will be responsible for any particular task, while DACI assigns the role of driving the project and approver for making the final decisions of the project.
+DACI is an advanced form of RACI to address challenges like group decision-making and management of cross-functional teams.
+RACI focuses more on who will be responsible for any particular task.
+At the same time, DACI assigns the role of driving the project and approver for making the final decisions.

 Q: What is the Daci Matrix?

 A: The DACI matrix is a template or a chart that represents the key functional roles and responsibilities of the members, such as driver, approver, contributor, and informed, for each of the essential tasks of the project.